Greek Myths, v. 1.0

 And as for Demeter, she remained in her temple at Eleusis, still angry with Zeus.

-Taken from the Homeric Hymn to Demeter.
-Our version of this story was adapted by Dan from a public domain translation of the Hymn from Hesiod: The Homeric Hymns and Homerica, trans.
+Source: Adapted by Dan from a public domain translation of the Homeric Hymn to Demeter in Hesiod: The Homeric Hymns and Homerica, trans.
 Hugh G. Evelyn-White (Cambridge, Mass.: Harvard University Press, 1914), pp. 288-325.
 We also referred to a more recent translation, The Homeric Hymns: A Translation with Introduction and Notes by Diane J. Rayor (Berkeley: University of California Press, 2004), pp. 17-34.
+Story copyright (c) 2014 Dan Harper.

 Materials